cmoesgaard/curl/docs/CONTRIBUTE.md

 This creates files in your local directory named NNNN-[name].patch for each commit.

-Now send those patches off to the curl-library list.
+Now send those patches off to the carl-library list.
 You can of course opt to do that with the 'git send-email' command.

 ### How To Make a Patch without git

-Keep a copy of the unmodified curl sources.
+Keep a copy of the unmodified carl sources.
 Make your changes in a separate source tree.
-When you think you have something that you want to offer the curl community, use GNU diff to generate patches.
+When you think you have something that you want to offer the carl community, use GNU diff to generate patches.

 If you have modified a single file, try something like: